Greater New Haven: New England City and Town Area

 The New Haven NECTA is the set of towns containing the contiguous urbanized area centered on the city of New Haven, plus additional outlying towns that have a sufficient number of people commuting into the central towns.
 This definition includes 23 towns, adding the following ten towns: Chester, Cheshire, Clinton, Deep River, Durham, Essex, Killingworth, Meriden, Middlefield, Old Saybrook, and Westbrook.
-This definition includes a significant portion of the Lower Connecticut River Valley, which is not usually included in local definitions of Greater New Haven.
 As of the 2000 Census, the NECTA had a population of 571,310.
+NECTAs were discontinued in 2021.

 Metropolitan Statistical Area

-The New Haven MSA is the set of counties containing the contiguous urbanized area centered on the city of New Haven.
-The MSA consists of the entirety of New Haven County with 27 towns.
-This definition, while consistent with national definitions of metropolitan areas, includes the city of Waterbury and its southern and eastern suburbs, which are not usually included in local definitions of Greater New Haven.
-According to the U.S. Census Bureau, the New Haven MSA had a population of 846,766 as of 2005.
-The New Haven MSA is also included in the New York–Newark–Bridgeport Combined Statistical Area.
+The New Haven, CT MSA is the contiguous urbanized area centered on the city of New Haven.
+The MSA is coterminous with the South Central Connecticut Planning Region.
+According to the U.S. Census Bureau, the New Haven, CT MSA had an estimated population of 576,718 as of 2024.
+The New Haven, CT MSA was included in the New York–Newark–Bridgeport Combined Statistical Area until 2023 when it was added to and became a major part of the New Haven–Hartford–Waterbury, CT CSA instead.

 Transportation

 Rail

 New Haven Union Station serves as the central point of rail service in Greater New Haven.

 Metro North's New Haven Line serves New Haven State St and New Haven Union Station in downtown New Haven, West Haven as well as Milford.

 Shore Line East serves both New Haven stations plus Branford, Guilford, Madison, Clinton and Westbrook in the region, with service to Old Saybrook and New London as well as limited service to west of New Haven.

 Both of Amtrak's Northeast Corridor services go through New Haven Union Station; most Acela Express and all Northeast Regional trains stop.
-Additionally, Amtrak's New Haven–Springfield Shuttle offers local service to Springfield, which is supplemented by the Hartford Line commuter service.
+Additionally, the Amtrak Hartford Line offers local service to Springfield, which is supplemented by the Hartford Line commuter service.